 Risks / Warning points Impact Mitigation Main developer of PVnegf (Dr. Aeberhard) moved to industry Loss of Knowledge and Expertise.
-The lack of scientific lead was among the main reasons to change flagship code Substitution of PVNEGF with LIBNEGF and involve- ment of LIBNEGF developers as expert Maternity leave of Dr. Aguilera, main contributor to the development of WP1 functionalities Optimization tasks in WP2 depended on development in WP1 The order of tasks in WP1 and WP2 has been changed: Optimization of the current version of LIB- NEGF has been prioritized, Optimization of new functionalities dealing with non-ballistic scattering will be implemented at a later stage.
-Loss of Dr. Baumeister, one of the main developer to the 2.4 task of WP2 Delays in the progress of task 2.4 by approximately 3 months Search for new personnel is ongoing.
-A shared re- source could be secured by Fall 2020.
-In the mean- time some work has been reassigned to Sebastian Achilles, currently part of the task 2.4.
+The lack of scientific lead was among the main reasons to change flagship code Substitution of PVNEGF with LIBNEGF and involvement of LIBNEGF developers as expert Maternity leave of Dr. Aguilera, main contributor to the development of WP1 functionalities Optimization tasks in WP2 depended on development in WP1 ' NEGE has been prioritized ()primization of he Loss of Dr. Baumeister, one of the main developer to the 2.4 task of WP2 Delays in the progress of task 2.4 by approximately 3 months Search for new personnel is ongoing.
+A shared resource could be secured by Fall 2020.
+In the meantime some work has been reassigned to Sebastian Achilles, currently part of the task 2.4.
 Shutdown of all PRACE supercomputer due to IT security incident.
 JSC machines were offline for 1 months.
-Delays in the development of HPC optimization, profiling of the code and benchmarking Development switched to laptops as far as possible, applying for compute time call on other supercom- puter (CLAIX which was not affected by the security incident and allows continuous submission of pro- posal) and getting all team member familiar with the different environment on other supercomputer.
+Delays in the development of HPC optimization, profiling of the code and benchmarking Development switched to laptops as far as possible, applying for compute time call on other supercomputer (CLAIX which was not affected by the security incident and allows continuous submission of proposal) and getting all team member familiar with the different environment on other supercomputer.
 Decreased efficiency and productivity due to COVID-19 pandemic and subsequent lockdown during the last months.
 Delay of progress Weekly video confcall to compensate for the usual in-person meetings.